mrocklin/thesis/background-evolution.md

 #### Static Libraries

 Fortunately as trends in scientific computing emerge computer science communities are encouraged to produce generally applicable codes for use across many simulations.
-Libraries like BLAS/LAPACK, FFTW, QUADPACK, ARPACK, etc... were created and refined early on and maintain relevance today.
+Libraries like BLAS/LAPACK, FFTW, QUADPACK, ARPACK, etc., were created and refined early on and maintain relevance today.
 These battle-hardened codes form a set of high-level primitive operations on which much of the core community relies.

 #### Scripting Languages